How Do You Get Rid Of Termites In The Bedroom?

 Using Essential Oils

 Neem and orange oils are the most commonly used oils to kill termites.
-They act by inhibiting their skin shedding ability and laying eggs.
-To achieve this, you are required to mix two cups of water with few drops of dish soap and ten drops of your preferred oil.
+They act by inhibiting their skin-shedding ability and laying eggs.
+To achieve this, you are required to mix two cups of water with a few drops of dish soap and ten drops of your preferred oil.
 Shake up the mixture and spray it on the infected area.

-When uncertain of the termite type that has infested your room, you can go for a method that is likely to kill both types, for instance, spraying some boric acid to the infected part.
-It acts by dehydrating the termite, which cuts down their nervous system leading to their death.
+When uncertain of the termite type that has infested your room, you can go for a method that is likely to kill both types, for instance, spraying some boric acid into the infected part.
+It acts by dehydrating the termite, which cuts down its nervous system leading to its death.
 Alternatively, you can also go for the diatomaceous earth method, which kills them by penetrating their exoskeleton.
 It is made of fossilized aquatic organisms made from silica.
 When termites walk over the diatomaceous earth powder sprinkled on the ground, it is enough to cost them their life.

 How Do You Identify A Termite Infestation In Your Bedroom?